Cursor AI logo

 Pricing

-How much does the Pro plan cost per month?
+How much does the Individual Pro plan cost?

-The Pro plan costs $20/month and includes extended Agent limits, access to frontier models, MCPs, skills, hooks, and cloud agents.
+The Individual plan starts at $20/month and includes Pro, Pro+, and Ultra tiers, with extended Agent limits, generous Grok limits, access to frontier models, MCPs, skills, hooks, cloud agents, and usage-based Bugbot access.

 Integration